nurpax/sqlite-simple/README.markdown

 in turn borrows from [mysql-simple](https://github.com/bos/mysql-simple).

 The library has been fairly well unit tested.
-It's also been benchmark'd using [db-bench](https://github.com/nurpax/db-bench) which is a performance comparison suite that measures database binding library overhead for various Haskell bindings.
+It's also been benchmarked using [db-bench](https://github.com/nurpax/db-bench) which is a performance comparison suite for measuring database access overhead when using the various Haskell database libraries.

 [![Build Status](https://secure.travis-ci.org/nurpax/sqlite-simple.png)](http://travis-ci.org/nurpax/sqlite-simple)